Offers of Admission

 We want to consider all students fairly, so we may wait for updated grades from schools before making many of our admission decisions.

-All offers of admission and scholarships will be made by May 27, 2022 and students will have until June 1, 2022, to respond.
+All offers of admission and scholarships will be made by the end of May, and students will have until June 1, 2024, to respond.
 If you know that Waterloo is the university that you wish to attend, we encourage you to accept your offer as soon as you receive it.

 Admission to Alternative Programs